Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

-This is the complete process to get Halow wifi working.
+This is the complete process to get Halow wifi working as a station in host mode.
+Other modes and AP configuration may work with manual customization.

 #### Made for newracom version 1.4.1

-Setup assumes:
+Required equipment:

-- Developer computer is linux (any version)
+- Developer computer is **linux** (Ubuntu works fine) with...
-- SBC is Pi 4
+    - SSH insalled: on Ubuntu its package `openssh-client` (so `apt install openssh-client`), so you can SSH into the pi
+    - An internet connection: so the pi can recieve that connection, as the pi cannot network after step 1 of this guide!
+    - A way to ethernet connect to the pi (adapters work)
+    - A way to write to a microSD card
+- Raspberry Pi 4 SBC (the Pi 3 can work but requires different overlay files, not covered here)
+- A minimun 16 gb microSD card
-- Halow hat is ALFA AHPI7292S in HOST mode
+- Halow hat: ALFA AHPI7292S RevB or greater (for UART select) in HOST mode ([read "How to switch modes"](https://docs.alfa.com.tw/Product/AHPI7292S/30_Technical_Details/))
-- An ethernet connection from computer to pi is available

 # Setup Pi